goto40/self-dsl/docs/xtext_deploy_plugin.md

 Then, you can install the plugin from the exported archive in an eclipse installation (You can, e.g., copy your eclipse folder, start the copy, install your plugin and give the eclipse to another person).
+Installation is done using the menu: "Help/Install New Software".

 Notes: (1) When installing the plugin, it may be useful to disable "Contact all update sites..." (this caused problems in some examples).